ASSERT-KTH/sorald/experimentation/tools/achievements/README.md

 # Achievements script
 This is a script that can be used to generate an "achievements" file for Sorald, detailing the pull requests performed with it.
-It's essentally a human-readable version of the PRs JSON file.
+It's essentially a human-readable version of the PRs JSON file.

 ## Requirements